bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginners-Guide-To-Python.md

     num = random.choice(num_list)

-Now, we need to ask the user for input, we’ll to this with a while loop
+Now, we need to ask the user for input, we'll to this with a while loop

     while True:
-      # We could use guess = input(“What do you think my number is?   “), but that would produce a string, and numbers are integers, so we’ll convert the input into an integer
+      # We could use guess = input(“What do you think my number is?   “), but that would produce a string, and numbers are integers, so we'll convert the input into an integer
       guess = int(input(“What do you think my number is?   “))
-      #Next, we’ll check if that number is equal to the number we picked
+      #Next, we'll check if that number is equal to the number we picked
       if guess == num:
         break   #this will remove us from the loop, so we can display the win message
       else:
-        print(“Nope, that isn’t it”)
+        print(“Nope, that isn't it”)
-    #outside our loop, we’ll have the win message that is displayed if the player gets the correct number.
+    #outside our loop, we'll have the win message that is displayed if the player gets the correct number.
     print(“You won!”)

 Have fun with this!

 ### 4. Notes

 Here is a more advanced project, but still pretty easy.
 This will be using a txt file to save some notes.
-The first thing we need to do is to create a txt file in your repl, name it 'notes.txt’
+The first thing we need to do is to create a txt file in your repl, name it 'notes.txt'
-Now, to open a file in python we use open('filename’, type) The type can be 'r’ for read, or 'w’ for write.
-There is another option, but we won’t be using that here.
+Now, to open a file in python we use open('filename', type) The type can be 'r' for read, or 'w' for write.
+There is another option, but we won't be using that here.
 Now, the first thing we are going to do is get what the user would like to save:

     message = input(“What would you like to save?”)

-Now we’ll open our file and save that text
+Now we'll open our file and save that text

-    o = open('notes.txt’, 'w’)
+    o = open('notes.txt', 'w')
     o.write(message)
-    #this next part is very important, you need to always remember to close your file or what you wrote to it won’t be saved
+    #this next part is very important, you need to always remember to close your file or what you wrote to it won't be saved
     o.close()

 There we go, now the information is in the file.
-Next, we’ll retrieve it
+Next, we'll retrieve it

-    read = open('notes.txt’, 'r’)
+    read = open('notes.txt', 'r')
     out = read.read()
     # now we need to close the file
     read.close()
     # and now print what we read
     print(out)

-There we go, that’s how you can open files and close files with python
+There we go, that's how you can open files and close files with python

 ### 5. Random Dare Generator

-Who doesn’t love a good dare?
+Who doesn't love a good dare?
 Here is a program that can generate random dares.
-The first thing we’ll need to do is as always, import random.
-Then we’ll make some lists of dares
+The first thing we'll need to do is as always, import random.
+Then we'll make some lists of dares

     import random
-    list1 = ['jump on’, 'sit on’, 'rick roll on’, 'stop on’, 'swing on’] list2 = ['your cat’, 'your neighbor’, 'a dog’, 'a tree’, 'a house’] list3 = ['your mom’, 'your best friend’, 'your dad’, 'your teacher’]
+    list1 = ['jump on', 'sit on', 'rick roll on', 'stop on', 'swing on'] list2 = ['your cat', 'your neighbor', 'a dog', 'a tree', 'a house'] list3 = ['your mom', 'your best friend', 'your dad', 'your teacher']
-    #now we’ll generate a dare
+    #now we'll generate a dare
     while True:
-      if input() == '’: #this will trigger if they hit enter print(“I dare you to “ + random.choice(list1) + ' ' + random.choice(list2) + ' in front of '  + random.choice(list3)
+      if input() == '': #this will trigger if they hit enter print(“I dare you to “ + random.choice(list1) + ' ' + random.choice(list2) + ' in front of '  + random.choice(list3)

 ### Discover More: